SeanFxyz/nutsh/README.md

 ## Features

-At present, nutsh will run any program in your `$PATH` as well as four builtin commands:
+* At present, nutsh will run any program in your `$PATH` as well as four builtin commands:
     * help: displays builtin commands
     * cd: changes the current directory
     * pwd: prints the current directory
     * exit: terminates the shell

-Pipes from one program to another are also supported, but are not compatible with builtin commands.
+* Pipes from one program to another are supported, but are not compatible with builtin commands.